ViolaFlower/Re-Console/README.md

 - [bathtubfulloftoast](https://modrinth.com/user/bathtubfulloftoast) for making the [wiki](https://l4j.novassite.net/) for Legacy4J and Re-Console
 - [mzov_jen](https://modrinth.com/user/mzov_jen), for porting PACP to Modrinth + making a special compatible version for the modpack
 - [S_N00B](https://modrinth.com/user/n00b) for making Console-Idated, of which this project was inspired from
-- [TheMinecraftArchitect](https://www.theminecraftarchitect.com/) for porting the Tutorial Worlds to Java Edition

 ![Not your cup of tea?](https://cdn.modrinth.com/data/cached_images/0c70e2e9dcbf8b50e1aa6f41388ef26875661063.webp) Thats fine!
 Consider checking out;